griquelme/tidyms/docs/quickstart.rst

 -----------------

-Feature detection is the first step performed in untargeted metabolomics to convert raw data into a data matrix.
+Feature detection is the first step performed in untargeted metabolomics to convert raw data into a :term:`data matrix`.
 In LC-MS based metabolomics, a feature is usually defined as a chromatographic peak.
 Feature detection in LC-MS is then then process of finding chromatographic peaks in a sample.
 In order to perform feature detection, an implementation of the centWave algorithm [1]_ is used.
 This algorithm detects chromatographic peaks using **samples in centroid mode** in two steps: